JamesKirk11/astro_kirk/BOWIE-ALIGN.md

 <center>
 <figure>
 <img src="assets/images/Anna_paper_sketch_v2_annotated.pdf" width="60%" height="60%">
-<figcaption>Schematic demonstrating the hypothesis test.
-The left hand diagram shows a planet that is born far out in the disc before undergoing partial migration through ice lines (CO and CO$_2$ in this example).
+<figcaption>_Figure 1: Schematic demonstrating the hypothesis test.
+The left hand diagram shows a planet that is born far out in the disc before undergoing partial migration through ice lines (CO and CO2 in this example).
 Subsequently, there are two possible pathways this planet might follow to become a hot Jupiter: i) migration through the inner disc whereby the planet's orbit remains aligned (top right).
 In this case, the planet migrates through the H$_2$O ice line (light blue dashed circle) and accretes O-rich solids from the inner disc. ii) disc-free (high-eccentricity) migration, whereby the planet is perturbed onto an eccentric and misaligned orbit before undergoing tidal circularisation.
 This migration occurs after disc dispersal and so the planet does not accrete the O-rich solids from the inner disc.
-Figure from [Kirk et al., 2024](https://ui.adsabs.harvard.edu/abs/2024RASTI...3..691K/abstract)</figcaption>
+Figure from Kirk et al., 2024._</figcaption>
 </figure>
 </center>